 In addition to these areas, you then have the further opportunity to investigate more advanced topics in communication engineering, including:

 Our School is a community of scholars leading the way in technological research and development.
 Today’s communications engineers are creative people who are focused and committed, yet restless and experimental.
 We are home to many of the world’s top engineers, and our work is driven by creativity and imagination as well as technical excellence.
 More than two-thirds of our research rated “world-leading” or “internationally excellent” (REF 2014).
-And our students enjoy learning from our expert researchers – we achieved 92% student satisfaction placing us in the top 25% nationally (NSS 2017).
-We are also top 20 in the UK for Electronic Engineering (TGUG 2018).
+And our students enjoy learning from our expert researchers – 92% of our Electronic Engineering students expressed overall satisfaction with their course, placing us in the top 25% nationally (NSS 2017).
+We are also Top 20 for Electronic Engineering (TGUG 2018).

 You graduate prepared to move into relevant roles across almost every industry.

 Alternatively, you can spend your third year on a placement with an external organisation, as part of one of our placement year degrees.
 The learning outcomes associated with this programme focus on using the specialist technical skills acquired in the first two years of the course and developing communications skills with customers.